Shams 1 Solar Power Station, United Arab Emirates

 The bid selection process was delayed for two years.
 The design, build and operate contract was finally awarded to Abengoa Solar and Total in June 2010.
 The contract is valid for 25 years.

-Abener and Teyma, both subsidiaries of Abengoa Solar, will construct the turnkey Shams 1 plant and Germany-based Man Turbo will provide the steam turbines.
+Abener and Teyma, both subsidiaries of Abengoa Solar, constructed the turnkey Shams 1 plant and Germany-based Man Turbo supplied the steam turbines.

 The parabolic trough collectors collect sunlight and convert it into thermal energy.
-The heat collected will generate high-pressure steam with the help of a coolant present inside the tubes of the solar panels.
-The 125MW steam turbines will rotate with the help of the pressure to generate electricity.
+The heat collected generates high-pressure steam with the help of a coolant present inside the tubes of the solar panels.
+The 125MW steam turbines rotate with the help of the pressure to generate electricity.

 UAE power market